gode-ting/LoanBroaker/README.md

 - Structure.
 - Which services need what?

+### Design class diagram

+### Sequence diagram

+TODO: image

+__Short description__

+This sequence diagram shows how data flows between actors/services within the system.
+The LoanBroker system is shown as a single actor and works like a black box.
+To understand this diagram you therefor don't need to know how the LoanBroker works internally.
+Everything is handled asyncronously for optimal performance.

+__Actors__

+* Consumer / Client

+* LoanBroker System (Black box)

+* Credit Bureau

+* Banks 1, 2, 3 & 4

+__Walk through__

+Let's take the diagram step by step, by explaing what happends along the way.

+1. (Client) requests a quote along with information like `ssn`, `amount`, `duration`.

+2. (LoanBroker) receives the quote.
+Then sends a request to (Credit Bureau) with `ssn` as parameter.

+3. (Credit Bureau) receives `ssn` and responds with a `creditScore`.

+4. (LoanBroker) receives `creditScore` and then sends the quote to all the banks.

+5. (Banks 1, 2, 3 and 4) eventually sends a quote rate back to the (LoanBroker)

+6. (LoanBroker) then sends the best offer back to the (Client) once all banks have sent their quote rates OR if the experation date has been passed.

 ### Bottle necks

 Since the LoanBroker system is only a prototype it might be error prone and contain bottlenecks that causes undesired and/or bad behavior.
 These bottlenecks excists due to the limited time frame the team had to develop the system, and because funtionality and a working system was weighted higher than error handling.
 In a real system going into production such bottlenecks would never be allowed.